HL7/davinci-ecdx/input/pagecontent/background.md

 - Some payers create a complete clinical record for each of their members to facilitate data exchange with providers.
 Payers use this clinical record to give providers the adequate information to execute care coordination decisions.

-- Clinical information gathered from providers to support the HEDIS/Stars quality program. <!--For example, by examining the record for care coordination information they may improve performance on the HEDIS TRC- Transitions of Care measure which looks at 1) notification of inpatient admission, 2) receipt of discharge information, 3) patient engagement after inpatient discharge and 4) medication reconciliation post-discharge.-->
+- Clinical information is gathered from providers to support the HEDIS/Stars quality program. <!--For example, by examining the record for care coordination information they may improve performance on the HEDIS TRC- Transitions of Care measure which looks at 1) notification of inpatient admission, 2) receipt of discharge information, 3) patient engagement after inpatient discharge and 4) medication reconciliation post-discharge.-->

 - Payers need information that helps them meet new regulatory requirements that promote patient access and exchange of information.